Reconstruction on Trees and Low-Degree Polynomials: Unknown Tree Setting

 which by Lemma~\ref{lem:marginal-lb} is lower bounded by a constant $C'_M > 0$, while if $u,v$ are not siblings,

 Setting $\alpha = C'_M/2$ and defining the remaining constants similarly to above ensures the algorithm succeeds, by the same argument.

-Note that in both the case $\lambda_2(M) \ne 0$ and $\lambda_2(M) = 0$, the algorithm is implemented by taking the expectation of certain functions over the samples, so it is straightforwardly implementable in the SQ query by replacing the empirical expectation with the VSTAT oracle. \end{proof}
+Note that in both the case $\lambda_2(M) \ne 0$ and $\lambda_2(M) = 0$, the algorithm is implemented by taking the expectation of certain functions over the samples, so it is straightforwardly implementable with SQ queries by replacing the empirical expectation with the VSTAT oracle. \end{proof}